 This growing sense of oneness extends far beyond the human family and is reaching out towards the animal kingdom and the environment.
 Fascinating experiences on communication with animals are teaching us that, contrary to a completely outdated but still widespread belief, certain animals have a real conscience – and this could even extend to certain forms of the natural world although this might imply a redefining of the term “consciousness”.

 This growing sense of oneness is especially visible on the human scene.
-My neighbour is no longer just my geographical neighbour, but any human being on the planet, be it a Bushman from the Kalahari or a death row inmate in Texas.
-I was fascinated to discover just a few years ago an old aramaic version of the second commandment (Jesus spoke in aramaic) which, instead of the traditional dualist version of the Second Commandment (“love your neighbour as yourself”) states: “Love your neighbour who IS yourself”.
+My neighbor is no longer just my geographical neighbor, but any human being on the planet, be it a Bushman from the Kalahari or a death row inmate in Texas.
+I was fascinated to discover just a few years ago an old Aramaic version of the second commandment (Jesus spoke in Aramaic) which, instead of the traditional dualist version of the Second Commandment (“love your neighbor as yourself”) states: “Love your neighbor who IS yourself”.
 This is the most radical dismantling of any sense of separation conceivable – especially if you include the animals and the environment in all its forms in the word “neighbor”, as suggested by Joel Goldsmith.
-My practice of blessing is being completely challenged and enriched when on the bus I silently state, as I look at someone, “I bless you, e.g. in your closeness to your divine Source, for you are I and I am you.”
+My practice of blessing is being completely challenged and enriched when on the bus I silently state, as I look at someone, “I bless you, e.g., in your closeness to your divine Source, for you are I and I am you.”